 What is a Bunion?

-Also known as hallux valgus, A bunion is basically a bony prominence at the base of the big toe.
+Also known as hallux valgus, A bunion is a bony prominence at the base of the big toe.
 It causes pain, redness and rubbing against footwear.
 When this bony bump occurs along the outside of the foot at the joint of the little toe, it’s called a tailor’s bunion.
-A bunion can change the normal foot shape making it difficult to find shoes that fit correctly.
+It can change the normal foot shape making it difficult to find shoes that fit correctly.

-Even though there is no consensus about the actual cause of why bunions occur, the most plausible causes include genetics or family history, arthritis, tight-fitting shoes, among others.
+Even though there is no consensus about the actual cause of bunions occur.
+The most plausible causes include genetics or family history, arthritis, tight-fitting shoes, amongst others.

 Bunion Symptoms and Signs